vegaprotocol/specs/protocol/0066-VALW-validator_tendermint_weights.md

 On Vega the voting power is calcualted as follows: `stakeScore x performanceScore` normalised by the sum of those scores.
 Where `stakeScore` is defined as the anti-whaling stake score of tendermint validators and performance score is the proportion of successful proposals of the validator normalised to their voting power.

-The weights should be updated every epoch (whichever passes first).
+The weights should be updated every epoch.

 The minimum voting power for a non-empty network is 1 (0 implies that the validator is removed from the network).